Re-Entry Experience

 Reflect

 Take some time to reflect on the incredible experience you’ve just come out of.
 What went well?
 What didn’t?
 Did you get everything you wanted out of the experience?
 What surprised you?
-Spend some time musing on these questions, and dive deeper with the activities and resources below.
+Spend some time musing on these questions, and dive deeper with the activity and resources below.

-Activity #1: Find a quiet, comfortable space to reflect.
+Activity: Find a quiet, comfortable space to reflect.
 Light a candle or play some soothing music.
 Set a timer for 5 minutes, and, with your eyes closed, complete the following sentence in your head as many ways as possible: “Being back home after an experience abroad is…” If possible, do this with a peer and share some of your completed phrases once the timer is up.

 Diversity Abroad – Guide to Coming Home and Reentry